 5. Take a stroll and enjoy the flora in Botanic Gardens

 In our opinion, this is the most beautiful public park in Singapore.
 It is now in the process of seeking recognition as a UNESCO Heritage site.
 Go take a walk and admire the numerous flora specimens there.
 Sometimes on weekends there are free public concerts to attend.
 When you are done with all that, you will of course need to find a place to eat.
 We have two suggestions.
 Botanic Gardens is really close to the Dempsey cluster of restaurants.
 It is walkable if the weather is good.
 If it is too hot, it is a three-minute taxi ride away.
 Click on our TOP List of Dempsey Restaurants to see the eating possibilities.
 Alternatively, you can try the restaurants that are located within the park itself such as Casa Verde and Food for Thought.
 Our favourite there is one of Singapore’s most beautiful restaurants – the Corner House.
 Its food is top-notch as well.
-See our review here.
+See our our post What to eat at Botanic Gardens Restaurants.

 2015 Update – Singapore Botanic Gardens recognised as a UNESCO World Heritage Site.